218128/AdSense-Ifrit-V3/websites/299riyal.store/drafts/HOWTO.md

 ---

-## Example Complete Article

-See `/templates/example-article.md` for a full working example.

----

-*This guide is auto-generated by Ifrit.
-Last updated: {DATE}*
+*This guide is auto-generated by Ifrit for 299riyal.store.
+Last updated: 2025-12-19*